On the non-convexity issue in the radial Calder\'on problem: Introduction

 Although the map $\Lambda$ can be shown to be injective (given sufficiently many measurements, see the references in the section below), it is highly ill-posed.
 As only boundary measurements are available, large variations of the unknown $\gamma$ away from the boundary might result in very small variations of the measurements $\Lambda(\gamma)$.
 Coupled with the issue that the forward map $\Lambda$ is nonlinear, the numerical resolution of the inverse problem is difficult, as reconstruction algorithms are potentially prone to the presence of local minimums and they might have to be carefully initialized.
 It is often mentioned that, due to the nonlinearity, the classical least squares approach leads to a nonconvex optimization problem which is riddled with bad local minimums.
 Some recent references where this claim was reiterated include \cite{lazzaro2024oracle,brojatsch2024required,klibanov2025convexification,harrach2025monotonicity}.
 However, there is a lack of precise characterization in the literature on the nature of this non-convexity.

 In this work, we revisit the non-convexity issue in the case of piecewise constant radial conductivities.
-We find that, when the dimension of the unknown is small, Newton-type least squares solvers always converge to a global minimum.
-We provide a proof of the absence of local minimums in the simplified setting where the number of measurements is equal to the number of unknowns.
-In the absence of noise, our numerical simulations suggest that local minimums are not present and the nonconvexity issue for the Calder\'on problem is far more nuanced than the literature suggests.
-The ill-posedness of the inverse problem seems to be the real challenge, and can cause Newton's method to stagnate.
+We find that some least squares solvers always converge to a global minimizer.
+We provide a proof of the absence of spurious critical points in the case of two scalar unknowns.
+We also prove this result in the general case under a numerically verifiable assumption.
+In the absence of noise, our numerical simulations suggest that local minimums are not present and that the nonconvexity issue for the Calder\'on problem is far more nuanced than the literature suggests.
+Instead, the real challenge seems to be the ill-posedness of the inverse problem.
 Motivated by these findings, we also investigate whether the recently proposed convexification approach of \cite{harrachCalderonProblemFinitely2023} can still lead to improved reconstructions.
-We propose a way to implement it in practice and conduct an extensive numerical comparison with Newton-type least squares solvers, showing that the former is consistently outperformed by the latter.
+We propose a way to implement it in practice and conduct an extensive numerical comparison with the least squares approach, showing that the former is consistently outperformed by the latter.